At Newspaper Club there are two types of printing: digital and traditional.

 A web offset newspaper press uses giant reels or 'webs' of newsprint and four colours of ink – cyan, magenta, yellow and 'key' (black), usually abbreviated to CMYK.
 The artwork is imaged by laser onto aluminium printing plates, one for each colour.
 The colours are then printed onto the running web of paper, in sequence Cyan, Magenta, Yellow and Black, resulting in the complete full colour image.

 The separate webs of paper then come together and are slit, cut again, folded, stacked and packaged.
 The whole process is very fast – it typically takes less than 30 seconds from the ink going onto the paper to the finished newspaper being boxed, or palletised for distribution.

 For most orders, the number of copies required determines the printing type.
 Fewer than 300 copies are printed digitally, and more than 300 copies are usually printed traditionally.
 Between 300 and 1000 copies there is a choice between the two types of printing, depending on the amount of pages and type of newspaper you are printing.
 Please contact us if you’d like to talk through different options.

 With traditional printing there is a greater choice of paper stock and finishing options.
 Find out how to choose your newspaper.

-Both printing types produce good results (within the limitations of newspaper printing).
-Some people prefer traditional to digital and vice versa.
-Digital papers are often more forgiving with fine detail as registration isn't an issue, but the colours can be richer and deeper with traditional printing.
-The choice often depends on the individual newspaper and the expectations of the customer so please contact us if you're unsure about which one to go for.
+Some people prefer traditional printing to digital and vice versa.
+Digital newspapers are often more forgiving with fine detail as registration isn't an issue, and the colours can be richer and deeper than traditional printing.
+The choice often depends on the individual newspaper so please contact us if you're unsure about which one to go for.